Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Introduction

 \section{Introduction}

-Reasoning about termination has captivated the minds of computer scientists since the inception of the field; the halting problem proved crucial in understanding what is and is not computable.
-Much later, termination was one of the first \emph{computational effects} considered in the course of the development of formal techniques for program analysis, including program logics.

-{Hoare Logic} initially sought to avoid the termination question by offering \emph{partial correctness} specifications, which hold only \emph{if} the program terminates \cite{hoarelogic}.
-Partial correctness was attractive, as it offered a simple way to describe loop behaviors via invariants while still providing \emph{safety}---the property that the program never displays undesirable behaviors \cite{lamport1977proving}. \emph{Total correctness} Hoare Logic was later developed, which additionally guaranteed termination \cite{manna1974axiomatic}.
-More recently, other program logics for proving the possibility of nontermination have been explored \cite{raad2024nontermproving}.
+The study of program logics is heavily intertwined with the \emph{computational effects} that can occur in the underlying programs.
+Prime examples of effects include nondeterminism and nontermination.
+In terms of (non)termination, traditional program logics such as Hoare Logic initially revolved around \emph{partial correctness}---properties that hold \emph{if} the program terminates \cite{hoarelogic,FLOYD67}.
+Partial correctness was attractive, as it offered a simple way to describe loop behaviors via invariants while still providing \emph{safety}---the property that the program never displays undesirable behaviors \cite{lamport1977proving}.
+Soon after, the notion of \emph{total correctness} was introduced, to additionally guarantee termination \cite{manna1974axiomatic}.
+More recently, other program logics for proving the possibility of nontermination have been explored too \cite{raad2024nontermproving}.

-Although it is difficult to reason about nontermination---even in deterministic programs---the situation is complicated significantly in the presence of other \emph{computational effects}.
-As an illustration, consider the combination of nontermination and nondeterminism.
-This particular mix of effects raises the question of whether unbounded choice is an allowable program construct.
-More precisely, can we define a reasonable semantics for a language that includes a command $x \coloneqq\bigstar$, which nondeterministically assigns a natural number to the variable $x$?
-If so, does following the program terminate?

-The answers to these questions are quite subtle.
-On the one hand, we see that for any choice of $n$ that is assigned to $x$, the loop will terminate after $n$ iterations, so the program \emph{does} terminate.
-On the other hand, for any number of iterations $m$ that the loop might perform, the value chosen for $x$ could be $m+1$, meaning that it may not terminate.

-We can understand this disconnect from a domain theoretic point of view, as it arises from the fact that the semantics of the sequential composition operator in the programming language above is not Scott continuous, meaning that the behavior of the loop does not stabilize after $\omega$ iterations.
-In fact, \citet{plotkin:countable-nondeterminism} proved that there is no continuous semantics that distinguishes nontermination in the presence of unbounded nondeterminism.
-Operationally, this corresponds to the idea that a machine cannot make infinitely many choices in a finite amount of time, so $x \coloneqq\bigstar$ cannot exist as a basic program construct \cite{Dijkstra76}.
+Orthogonally, different logics have been proposed to deal with nondeterminism in various ways.
+Traditional \emph{correctness} logics use a demonic interpretation of nondeterminism where the postcondition applies to all reachable states \cite{hoarelogic}.
+However, interest in \emph{possible correctness} \cite{wpp} and \emph{incorrectness} \cite{il,moller2021algebra,outcome} has emerged, which demand angelic nondeterminism (the postcondition applies to \emph{some} reachable state).